MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/collaborate-as-a-team.md

 ﻿---
-title: "Collaborate as a team" ms.author: mikeplum
+title: "Collaborate with guests in a team" ms.author: mikeplum
 author: MikePlumleyMSFT
 manager: pamgreen